 Regulations state that expenditure on repair and maintenance which does not increase the life, value or extent of use of an asset is not deemed as capital expenditure.
 The de-minimis is not applicable to capital grants which may be of any value and are made as a contribution to a larger capital scheme.
 The Council sometimes receives directives that grant contributions are to be applied as Capital expenditure.
 Should such directives be received, the Council will treat the grant as capital expenditure if the spend is deemed to meet grant conditions.
 From time to time the Council needs to buy vehicles and equipment and a de-minimis of £10,000 is applicable to vehicles and equipment.
-The de-minimis for vehicles and equipment is being reviewed, but will be subject to discussion with audit and agreement from the Governance and Audit Committee.

-Appendix A, Table 1 sets out the position of the Capital Financing Requirement (CFR), adjusted for expected capital programme spend and forecast sources of funding as at January 2025
+Appendix, Table 1 sets out the position of the Capital Financing Requirement (CFR), adjusted for expected capital programme spend and forecast sources of funding as at December 2023.